openKolibri/klais-16/readme.md

 #### Display Driver
 The display driver is a minimal custom library.
 The display driver is controlled over a clocked serial link with a custom protocol.
 The LEDs are multiplexed based on the internal memory that stores a 1b value for each LED.

 The chip has only a few registers, most of which make up the current LED states.
-They are all described in the header file, and fall into three sections.
+They are all described in the header file and fall into three sections.

 - Data Commands
 - Grid Memeory
 - Display Brightness

 ##### Protocol
-A few requrements define the protocol.
+A few requirements define the protocol.

 - Default state for both clock and data is high
 - Start condition is data going low followed by clock going low